tra/spawnling/README.md

 #News

+2013-4-15 gem renamed from "spawn-block" (lame) to "spawnling" (awesome).
+Sadly the name "spawn" was taken before I got around to making this into a gem so I decided to give it a new name and a new home.

-Now runs with ruby 1.9 (and later).
-Because ruby "stole" the name "spawn", this gem now has been redefined to use "Spawn.new(&block)" instead of "spawn(&block)".
+Also, now runs with ruby 1.9 (and later).
+Because ruby "stole" the name "spawn", this gem now has been redefined to use "Spawnling.new(&block)" instead of "spawn(&block)".
 Other than that nothing has changed in the basic usage.
 Read below for detailed usage.

-# Spawn
+# Spawnling

-This gem provides a 'Spawn' class to easily fork OR thread long-running sections of code so that your application can return results to your users more quickly.
+This gem provides a 'Spawnling' class to easily fork OR thread long-running sections of code so that your application can return results to your users more quickly.
 It works by creating new database connections in ActiveRecord::Base for the spawned block so that you don't have to worry about database connections working,